DZGV

 GV 99.9 formerly had a sister station based in Sto.
 Tomas with the call letters DWEG.
 Initially known as Smile 89.5, it first signed on in 2010 to serve the extreme northern Batangas and western Laguna market.
-In March 2018, it was converted into a relay of GV 99.9, thus carrying the branding GV Southern Luzon.
+In March 2018, it was converted into a relay of GV 99.9, thus carrying the branding GV 99.9.
 It went off the air in late 2018 due to cost-cutting measures and its transmitter being disabled by Tropical Storm Usman.